 Power BI Monitoring for PostgreSQL

+Postgresql monitoring is rarely a standalone problem — it sits in the chain of pipelines, jobs, and refreshes that feed Power BI dashboards.
 PostgreSQL is widely used in modern data stacks, from startups using Supabase to enterprises running managed instances on AWS or Azure.
-Connecting PostgreSQL to Power BI typically requires the gateway and the Npgsql driver.
-MetricSign monitors refresh health and surface connection, credential, and query errors specific to PostgreSQL setups.
+Connecting on-premises or private-network PostgreSQL to Power BI typically requires the on-premises data gateway and the Npgsql driver.
+Cloud-hosted PostgreSQL (AWS RDS, Azure Database for PostgreSQL, Supabase) can connect directly without a gateway.
+MetricSign monitors refresh health and surfaces connection, credential, and query errors specific to PostgreSQL setups.

 What you can monitor